flkjh/dotfiles/vim/README.md

 Vim settings and vim coloring.

 ## Remarks
-I am just a pleb that is spending more and more time in terminal vim, and like to tinker with key bindings, settings, coloring, etc...
+I am just a pleb spending more and more time in terminal vim, and I like to tinker with key bindings, settings, coloring, etc...
-All vim files is currently under development, so version numbers of everything will be a key feature to keep track of everything.
+All vim files are currently under development, so file version numbers of everything will be a key feature to keep track of everything when dev files are merged to master branch.

 ## TODO's
 These are the upcoming todo's for my terminal vim experience..